DoclerLabs/hexMachina/_posts/2016-05-06-module-event-mechanism.md

 ---
 published: true
 layout: post
+title: Classical MVC Module Event mechanism
 ---
-# Classical MVC Module Event mechanism

-## Inroduction
 MVC was always a hype since the years 70', and hexMachina also have a classical implementation for this actitectural pattern.
 Let's see how it looks like in practice.

 _In this article my goal is not to to explain the principles of MVC, but more to describe the implementation and typical usage of it in hexMachina._